-Tagny Duff’s Wastelands project was recognized through a nomination for Ars Electronica’s 2019 STARTS prize.
-WhiteFeather co-designed and produced two bioplastic sculptures as a collaborator on the project, which contributed to its overall aesthetic, functionality and innovative aspects.
+Tagny Duff’s Wastelands project, which WhiteFeather was collaborator on, was recognized through an honorary mention in the Artificial Intelligence and Life Art category, and a nomination for Ars Electronica’s 2019 STARTS prize.
+WhiteFeather co-designed and solely produced two bioplastic sculptures for the project, which contributed to its overall aesthetic, functionality and innovative aspects.
 WhiteFeather’s sculptures were created using a novel bioplastic textile material that she developed in collaboration with conservator, Courtney Books, in 2018.
 These sculptures were used as part of the works entitled, Time Traveller and Cosmos.

 Artist, project concept, design, photography, sculpture, and biotechnological engineering: Tagny Duff

 Time Traveler and Cosmos bioplastic sculptures, collaboration by Tagny Duff with WhiteFeather Hunter, co-designer and sole sculptor.

 Researched and co-produced in collaboration with Bridge Artist Residency Program, Dr. Dana Kirk and ADREC at Michigan State University, Sylvain Moineau Labs at University de Laval, and Speculative Life Labs at Concordia University.
 Tagny Duff also acknowledges the work and intellectual property of WhiteFeather Hunter and Courtney Books in independently conducting the research, development, and protocol for the bioplastic material, which remains the sole intellectual property of WhiteFeather Hunter and Courtney Books.